Kirk Douglas: Early life and education

 Douglas first wanted to be an actor after he recited "The Red Robin of Spring", a poem by the English poet John Clare, while in kindergarten and received applause.
 Growing up, he sold snacks to mill workers to earn enough to buy milk and bread to help his family.
 He later delivered newspapers, and he had more than forty jobs during his youth before becoming an actor.
 He found living in a family with six sisters to be stifling: "I was dying to get out.
 In a sense, it lit a fire under me."
 After appearing in plays at Amsterdam High School, from which he graduated in 1934, he knew he wanted to become a professional actor.
 Unable to afford the tuition, Douglas talked his way into the dean's office at St. Lawrence University and showed him a list of his high school honors.
 He graduated with a bachelor's degree in 1939.
 He received a loan which he paid back by working part-time as a gardener and a janitor.
 He was a standout on the school's wrestling team and wrestled one summer in a carnival to make money.

 Douglas's acting talents were noticed at the American Academy of Dramatic Arts in New York City, which gave him a special scholarship.
-One of his classmates was Betty Joan Perske, later known as Lauren Bacall, played an important role in launching his film career.
+One of his classmates, Betty Joan Perske, later known as Lauren Bacall, played an important role in launching his film career.
 Bacall wrote that she "had a wild crush on Kirk", and they dated casually.
 Another classmate, and a friend of Bacall's, was aspiring actress Diana Dill, who would later become Douglas's first wife.

 During their time together, Bacall learned Douglas had no money and that he once spent the night in jail since he had no place to sleep.
 She once gave him her uncle's old coat to keep warm: "I thought he must be frozen in the winter ...
 He was thrilled and grateful."
 Sometimes, just to see him, she would drag a friend or her mother to the restaurant where he worked as a busboy and waiter.
 He told her his dream was to someday bring his family to New York to see him on stage.
 During that period she fantasized about someday sharing her personal and stage lives with Douglas, but would later be disappointed: "Kirk did not really pursue me.
 He was friendly and sweet—enjoyed my company—but I was clearly too young for him," the eight-years-younger Bacall later wrote.